 However, other meta-analyses have also found no statistically significant benefit to replacing saturated fats with polyunsaturated fats.

 Clearly, there is quite a bit of disagreement on this topic.
 Regardless, the meta-analysis in question still made a large error and it is a problem for the following reasons (even if the overall conclusions of it were not to change after the correction):

 - The studies did not meet the inclusion criteria but were included

 - Inclusion in the analysis leads to a substantially different effect size than without inclusion

-- The meta-analysis is constantly cited and misleading other readers
+- The meta-analysis is constantly cited and misleading other readers and future researchers

 I’m certainly not suggesting that errors do not happen, especially when undertaking such large, comprehensive projects.
 In fact, I would probably be suspicious if there were never any errors when such large projects were conducted!